ispras/scrapy-puppeteer-service/README.md

 This method returns screenshots of current page more.
 Description of options you can see on [puppeteer github](https://github.com/GoogleChrome/puppeteer/blob/v1.19.0/docs/api.md#pagescreenshotoptions).
+The path options is omitted in options.
+Also the only possibly encoding is `base64`.

 Example request body:
 ```json5